onosproject/oneping/README.md

 Requires Java 11 and Maven to be installed in your development environment.
 To compile the sources and to assemble the ONOS application archive (`.oar`) file, run the following:
 ```
-$ mvn clean install
+$ mvn package
 ```

 ## Demo Environment
-To test the application, you will need to run ONOS 2.2.2 and a Mininet network, or equivalently a network with Stratum switch configured with `basic.p4` pipeline.
+To test the application, you will need to run ONOS 2.2.2 and a Mininet network, or equivalently a network with a Stratum switch configured with `basic.p4` pipeline.

 ### Start ONOS
 You can start ONOS using the officially released docker image using the following: